 You’ll need to integrate with AskCody before you can change the titles of your meetings.

 This fix will allow AskCody Displays and Dashboards to display the correct subject and description for Office 365 meeting room resources and it applies to other versions of Exchange as well.
+The change will take effect for meetings booked after running the commands.

 Microsoft has a guide which describes how to connect to Exchange Online: